jeffDevelops/about-me/README.md

 -Ben, senior developer, reviewed my code TWICE (very nice of him), gave me 5/5 on all exercises after revising them the first time

  -Cassidi Peterson, founder, awaiting "getting in touch" the week of Oct.
 2nd

+## Cascade Recruiting (Recruiting Company)
+Sent Resume and a blurb on what I'm looking for in my next job.
+Forgot to send website and github, so if more correspondence is made, be sure to send that over!